generic-github-user/main/README.md

 # Credits

 This project wouldn't have been possible without lots of great open-source technology that people have been kind enough to share with the world.
+All sources listed here are also credited in code comments.

 ## Libraries